 My mom loved salmon patties (also known as a salmon cake recipe) and as a matter of fact, I remember her cooking them quite a bit as a kid.
 She’d whip them up lickety-split and have them on the table ready to go.

 My husband requested Southern Salmon Patties the other night and I got a can of pink salmon from Aldi’s grocery store and got to work.

 Furthermore, I didn’t want to spend too much time in the kitchen, so I made this recipe as easy as possible.
 With the exception of the canned salmon, I had all of the ingredients here at the house, which helped make it a very inexpensive meal.

 Recipe and printable instructions listed below.

-Drain the juice off the salmon can.
-I just used my hands and pressed against the salmon in the can as it drained off.
-Save the juice just in case the patties are a little dry after adding all of the ingredients.
+Firstly, drain the juice off of the salmon can.
+I just used my hands and pressed against the salmon in the can as it drained off, so be sure to save the juice just in case the patties are a little dry after adding all of the ingredients.